LIFEHUBBER

 Why it matters

-Based on the repository and docs, readers may want to notice the 800-plus API framing, managed auth and token refresh, proxy requests, TypeScript functions, AI-generated but reviewable integration code, MCP support, observability, retries, and cloud or self-host deployment choices.
+The repository and docs are useful for checking the 800-plus API framing, managed auth and token refresh, proxy requests, TypeScript functions, AI-generated but reviewable integration code, MCP support, observability, retries, and cloud or self-host deployment choices.

 Before using